Labels: Make Them Come To YOU!

 - Are being produced by successful production teams.

-They are just too busy to realistically give five minutes to an indie band fighting for survival.
+Realistically, they are just too busy to give five minutes to an indie band fighting for survival.
 The only way to attract label attention is either:

 - Have a heavyweight manager and/or attorney

 - Have a development deal with a hot production company